joslec9/Performance-Optimization-project/README.md

 # My Website Optimization Project
 ## Lesson 4 - Website Optimization

-The challenge at hand was to optimize certain portions of an existing website for different metrics.
+The challenge was to optimize certain portions of two existing pages.

 1. Optimize the index.html page to achive a Page Speed Insights ranking of 90 or better on both mobile and desktop.
 2. Optimize the views/pizza.html to achieve 60FPS or better on the scroll event.